MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/android.md

 ## Identify installations

 The Mobile Center SDK creates a UUID for each device once the app is installed.
-This identifier remains the same for a device when the app is updated and a new one is generated only when the app is re-installed.
+This identifier remains the same for a device when the app is updated and a new one is generated only when the app is re-installed or the user manually deletes all app data.
 The following API is useful for debugging purposes.

 ```java
 UUID installId = MobileCenter.getInstallId();